DXsmiley/mathbot/mathbot/help/about.md

 MathBot is written in Python using discord.py (<https://github.com/Rapptz/discord.py>).

 Thankyou to the following patrons for supporting the bot:
+ - captbunzo
  - De0
- - Dip
- - Sayaks
- - Paradoxica
  - Joshua "GodsAperture" Champion
- - Raghav "Raggy" Mishra
  - June Summers
  - Osiedle
+ - Paradoxica
+ - Raghav "Raggy" Mishra
+ - Sayaks
 :::endblock
 :::webpage
 Add MathBot to your [server using this link]({{add_link}}).